Alkali metal: Ions

 Due to their similar atomic radii, rubidium and caesium in the body mimic potassium and are taken up similarly.
 Rubidium has no known biological role, but may help stimulate metabolism, and, similarly to caesium, replace potassium in the body causing potassium deficiency.
 Partial substitution is quite possible and rather non-toxic: a 70 kg person contains on average 0.36 g of rubidium, and an increase in this value by 50 to 100 times did not show negative effects in test persons.
 Rats can survive up to 50% substitution of potassium by rubidium.
 Rubidium (and to a much lesser extent caesium) can function as temporary cures for hypokalemia; while rubidium can adequately physiologically substitute potassium in some systems, caesium is never able to do so.
 There is only very limited evidence in the form of deficiency symptoms for rubidium being possibly essential in goats; even if this is true, the trace amounts usually present in food are more than enough.

 Caesium compounds are rarely encountered by most people, but most caesium compounds are mildly toxic.
 Like rubidium, caesium tends to substitute potassium in the body, but is significantly larger and is therefore a poorer substitute.
 Excess caesium can lead to hypokalemia, arrhythmia, and acute cardiac arrest, but such amounts would not ordinarily be encountered in natural sources.
 As such, caesium is not a major chemical environmental pollutant.
 The median lethal dose (LD_{50}) value for caesium chloride in mice is 2.3 g per kilogram, which is comparable to the LD_{50} values of potassium chloride and sodium chloride.
-Caesium chloride has been promoted as an alternative cancer therapy, but has been linked to the deaths of over 50 patients, on whom it was used as part of a scientifically unvalidated cancer treatment.

 Radioisotopes of caesium require special precautions: the improper handling of caesium-137 gamma ray sources can lead to release of this radioisotope and radiation injuries.
 Perhaps the best-known case is the Goiânia accident of 1987, in which an improperly-disposed-of radiation therapy system from an abandoned clinic in the city of Goiânia, Brazil, was scavenged from a junkyard, and the glowing caesium salt sold to curious, uneducated buyers.
 This led to four deaths and serious injuries from radiation exposure.
 Together with caesium-134, iodine-131, and strontium-90, caesium-137 was among the isotopes distributed by the Chernobyl disaster which constitute the greatest risk to health.
 Radioisotopes of francium would presumably be dangerous as well due to their high decay energy and short half-life, but none have been produced in large enough amounts to pose any serious risk.